 We can connect families to resources and we have a diaper pantry that we can leave diapers for families that call or email us for what they need.

 Gaining Ground remains committed to our recipients and hunger-relief partners who rely on us as a source of fresh produce.
 We are making plans to ensure our produce delivery stays on schedule and to minimize any potential disruptions.
-To protect the health and safety of all of those in our community, we are temporarily suspending our volunteer program through April, at which point we will re-evaluate based on current public health recommendations.

 Please see below a list of area grocery stores offering special senior shopping hours, as well as others that do not offer special hours for seniors but continue to be options for grocery shopping for the community.